 Applicants who apply before April 1st 2017, are accepted and deposit before May 1st 2017, will be eligible for either the Conrad Pope Scholarship €3,000 or the Garry Schyman Scholarship €3,000.

 To improve your opportunities of being awarded one of the three available scholarships, we highly recommend that you apply early, before January 20th 2017, to be considered for the Christopher Young Scholarship.
 Early applicants who are not awarded the Christopher Young scholarship will be automatically considered for the final two final scholarships.

-Each Scholarship awardee will become a Pulse College Ambassador, and a representative for the Scoring for Film & Visual Media MA program.
-As a college ambassador they attend and support selected events and roles throughout the academic year for the Scoring for Film and Visual Media master’s program.
+Each Scholarship awardee will become a Pulse College Ambassador, and a representative for the Scoring for Film & Visual Media MA programme.
+As a college ambassador they attend and support selected events and roles throughout the academic year for the Scoring for Film and Visual Media MA programme.
 To receive more information on the scholarships please use the Enquiry Form at the top of this page.

 This programme is designed for:

 - Composers and musicians who hold a music degree or have equivalent advanced training and/or work experience

 - Composers seeking additional formalised training to advance both their compositional and music techniques